Constellation Selection and Power Control for OFDM-based ISAC: From Theory to Prototype: Introduction

-Given the ubiquity of cellular infrastructure already providing wide-area coverage, communication-centric ISAC designs that reuse existing waveforms and frame structures are attractive for near-term deployment because they adhere to existing standards and remain compatible with legacy devices \cite{meng2023network, Wei2023Integrated}.
-A practical obstacle, however, is that data payload symbols are inherently random \cite{Lu2024Random}, this randomness translates into ambiguity-function sidelobe variability that can mask weak targets or create ghost peaks \cite{Chitre2020AFShaping}.
-Therefore, understanding how the modulation constellation shapes the sensing-communication trade-off is thus essential.
-Constellation design operates at the modulation layer, where optimizing the symbol alphabet shapes the statistics that set ambiguity-function sidelobes and effective noise.
+Given the ubiquity of cellular infrastructure already providing wide-area coverage, communication-centric ISAC designs that reuse existing waveforms and frame structures are attractive for near-term deployment because they adhere to existing standards and remain compatible with legacy devices \cite{meng2023network, Wei2023Integrated}. {{A practical obstacle, however, is that data payload symbols are inherently random \cite{Lu2024Random}.
+In an orthogonal frequency-division multiplexing (OFDM) sensing receiver, this randomness appears in the matched-filter/ambiguity-function output as {sidelobes}, i.e., undesired off-peak responses away from the true target delay.
+If these sidelobes become strong, they can raise the apparent clutter floor, mask weak targets, or even create ghost peaks \cite{Chitre2020AFShaping}.
+Existing efforts have shown that such randomness-induced sidelobes can indeed be reduced through precoder design \cite{Li2025MIMOOFDM} or sensing-oriented resource-block design \cite{Li2025SensingOriented}.
+However, these approaches typically rely on either instantaneous transmit-signal optimization or dedicated sensing resources.
+Importantly, since the sidelobes originate from the randomness of the communication payload, they can also be mitigated at the statistical level.
+In particular, constellation design provides a natural lever to control the payload statistics that govern sidelobe behavior, thereby improving the sensing-communication trade-off.}} Constellation design operates at the modulation layer, where optimizing the symbol alphabet shapes the statistics that set ambiguity-function sidelobes and effective noise.
 Although constellation optimization offers a lightweight lever, realizing it in an implementable, standards-aligned manner is non-trivial and remains an open problem \cite{3gpp_ts}. {{This motivates deeper investigation of standards-compliant constellation shaping, mixing, and selection strategies that preserve the waveform, alphabet/bit-mapping, and 5G new radio (NR) time-frequency resource grid.}}